RedisGrafana/grafana-redis-datasource/README.md

 ### What Grafana version is supported?

-Grafana 7.1 and later with a new plugin platform supported.
+Grafana 7.1 and later with a new plug-in platform supported.

 ### Does this Data Source require anything special configured on the Redis databases?